microlithix/AnsiParser/Doc/docs/ControlSequences.md

 ### Legacy SGR Parameters

-Unfortunately, [ISO/IEC 8613-6 \[CCITT Recommendation T.416\]](References.md#isoiec-8613-6-ccitt-recommendation-t416) contains ambiguities which have led to quite a bit of confusion and some incorrect implementations related to [SGR](#select-graphic-rendition) control sequences with parameters `38` (<xref:Microlithic.Text.Ansi.GraphicRenditionSelector.SetForegroundColor>) and `48` (<xref:Microlithic.Text.Ansi.GraphicRenditionSelector.SetBackgroundColor>).
+Unfortunately, [ISO/IEC 8613-6 \[CCITT Recommendation T.416\]](References.md#isoiec-8613-6-ccitt-recommendation-t416) contains ambiguities which have led to quite a bit of confusion and some incorrect implementations related to [SGR](#select-graphic-rendition) control sequences with parameters `38` (<xref:Microlithix.Text.Ansi.GraphicRenditionSelector.SetForegroundColor>) and `48` (<xref:Microlithix.Text.Ansi.GraphicRenditionSelector.SetBackgroundColor>).
 For example, the specification states that parameter values `38` and `48` are to be followed by a "parameter substring", but it doesn't ever define that term.
 The term "parameter substring" is defined precisely in [ECMA-48](References.md#ecma-48) where it is taken to refer to an entire parameter inclusive of all of its parts, separated from other parameter substrings by the semicolon (`";"`) character.
 If that same definition is applied in ISO/IEC 8613-6, then a literal reading would imply that parameters `38` and `48` should be delimited from the following parts with a semicolon rather than a colon (`":"`).
 With this interpretation, the example above would be encoded as:

 ```csharp
 "\u001b[38;2::150:150:150;48;2::20:20:20"